bottlerocket-os/bottlerocket/README.md

 The following settings are optional and allow you to further configure your cluster.
 * `settings.kubernetes.cluster-domain`: The DNS domain for this cluster, allowing all Kubernetes-run containers to search this domain before the host's search domains.
 Defaults to `cluster.local`.
+* `settings.kubernetes.standalone-mode`: Whether to run the kubelet in standalone mode, without connecting to an API server.
+Defaults to `false`.

 You can also optionally specify static pods for your node with the following settings.
+Static pods can be particularly useful when running in standalone mode.
 * `settings.kubernetes.static-pods.<custom identifier>.manifest`: A base64-encoded pod manifest.
 * `settings.kubernetes.static-pods.<custom identifier>.enabled`: Whether the static pod is enabled.